 Problems with Inflation Targets

 - Cost-push inflation may cause a temporary blip in inflation.
 Just before the recession of 2009, the UK experienced cost push inflation of 5% due to high oil prices.
-To target 2% inflation, would have required higher interest rates, which leads to lower growth.
+To target 2% inflation would have required higher interest rates, which leads to lower growth.

 - However, the ECB have shown greater inflexibility and unwillingness to tolerate temporary blips in inflation.
 For example, in 2011 the ECB increased interest rates, despite low growth.

 Inflation above target can impose costs on the economy such as uncertainty, loss of competitiveness and menu costs, but arguably these costs are much less significant than the social and economic costs of mass unemployment.
-Unemployment in Spain has reached 25%, but there is no monetary stimulus in the Eurozone because the ECB is worried of inflation at 2.6% – This is giving low inflation too much priority in times of a recession.
+Unemployment in Spain has reached 25%, but there is no monetary stimulus in the Eurozone because the ECB is worried about inflation at 2.6% – This is giving low inflation too much priority in times of a recession.

 3. Sometimes you need a higher inflation rate.
 This point is controversial, but many argue that it would be beneficial for Germany to have higher consumer spending and higher inflation.